ARTICLE I: NAME

 * The President and Vice President of the club shall meet no less than once every two weeks to coordinate practice agenda/ objectives, fund-raisers, and any other business of the club

 All members of the Executive Board shall be members of the Club.
 The Executive Board will consist of the President, Vice-President, Secretary, Treasurer, and Social Chairman.
 No member can hold more than one office on the Executive Board at once.
 The Executive Board will consist of, and responsibilities are, but are not limited to:

-* President: The President shall of the Club shall be the Chief Officer of the Club and shall have general and active supervision over the business of the Club, both explicitly written and implied, and over see its several other officers, subject however to the control of the voting members of the Club.
+* President: The President of the Club shall be the Chief Officer of the Club and shall have general and active supervision over the business of the Club, both explicitly written and implied, and oversee its several other officers, subject, however, to the control of the voting members of the Club.
 The President shall also be the chief representative of the Club in all outside meetings, activities, and functions.

 * Vice-President: The Vice-President shall assist the President in all duties assigned to the President, and shall serve in his stead should the President be absent or unable to complete his duties.
 These will include all responsibilities and duties as may be assigned to him by the President, members, Executive Committee and/ or the By-Laws of the Club.

 * Secretary: The Secretary of the Club shall keep the minutes of all the General Meetings, and Emergency Meetings of Club; see that all notices are duly given; be custodian of applicable club records, including, but not limited to, CIPP registration; conduct and have charge of all relevant Club correspondence; and in general, perform all the duties incidental to the office of Secretary.
 These duties are placed upon the Secretary under the assumption that he shall be authorized to so, by the President deeming him proper.
 It is also the responsibility of the Secretary to Schedule all matches.
 Other duties may be assigned to the Secretary by the President, members of, Executive Committee, and/ or the By-Laws of the Club.